rabin-giri/rabin-giri.github.io/_pages/about.md

 I’m open to collaborations in robotics, embedded systems, and automation.

-> “Turning ideas into intelligent machines that make a difference in the real world.”
+> “By building intelligent machines, we amplify our own intelligence — unlocking new ways to understand, create, and transform the world.”